Search for the end of a path in the d-dimensional grid and in other graphs: Upper bounds

-\begin{proof} In case of Setting 2, the answers clearly show where the path goes into $Y_i$ and where it leaves it, for any $1 \le i \le k$.
-If the path arrives to a component $Y_i$ more times than leaves it, then it must end somewhere in $Y_i$.
-If there is no such component, the path must end in the same component where it started.
+\begin{proof} The answers clearly show how many times we enter and leave $S$ from each component $Y_i$.
+If we enter a component $Y_i$ more times than we leave it, then $Y_i$ must contain an endvertex.
+If there is no such component, the component containing $s$ must contain an endvertex. \end{proof}

-The case of Setting 1 can be solved by the same argument, as any cycle which arrives to $Y_i$ leaves it the same amount of times.